kielejocain/decentralized-santa/README.md

 This repo is intended to help you run a secret santa over distance without one person knowing who get everyone else (including who got them!).

+**This doesn't work as intended yet!** You have to go to your [Google Security] settings and turn on `Less secure app access`.
+This is the first thing I aim to change.

 Broadly speaking, we will follow this guide for [sending emails with Python].

 ## Requirements